Aurobindo Pharma: Legal issues

-In December 2016, the attorneys general of 20 US states filed a civil complaint accusing Aurobindo Pharma of a coordinated scheme to artificially maintain high prices for a generic antibiotic and diabetes drug.
+In December 2016, 20 American attorneys general filed a civil complaint accusing Aurobindo Pharma of a coordinated scheme to artificially maintain high prices for a generic antibiotic and diabetes drug.
 The complaint alleged price collusion schemes between six pharmaceutical firms including informal gatherings, telephone calls, and text messages.

 On 11 April 2018, Aurobindo was featured in the Dutch documentary television program Zembla.
 It details accusations against the company of both environmental damage and poor working conditions for their employees in Hyderabad, India.

-On 20 June 2019, Aurobindo received a warning letter from the US Food and Drug Administration after an inspection of its drug manufacturing facility, Aurobindo Pharma Limited in Pydibhimavaram, Ranasthalam (Mandal), Srikakulam District, AP.
-The warning letter summarized significant deviations from current good manufacturing practice (CGMP) for active pharmaceutical ingredients (API).
+On 20 June 2019, Aurobindo received a warning letter from the USFDA after an inspection of its drug manufacturing facility, Aurobindo Pharma Limited in Pydibhimavaram, Srikakulam District, Andhra Pradesh.
+The warning letter summarized significant deviations from current good manufacturing practices (cGMP) for active pharmaceutical ingredients (API).

 On 7 October 2019, Aurobindo said it received seven observations from the USFDA for its unit-7 formulation plant in Telangana, with regard to potentially misleading documentation.
 This caused its share prices to drop over 20%.